moniem2020/song-popularity-prediction/README.md

 # Song Popularity Prediction

-A machine learning course project (Fall 2023, Ain Shams University) that predicts the popularity of songs using regression, classification, and ensemble models.
-The project covers preprocessing, feature selection, hyperparameter tuning, and model evaluation.

----

 ## Project Overview
 The objective is to build models that predict **song popularity** based on audio and metadata features.
 The workflow includes: